samiuljoy/samiuljoy.github.io/rss.md

 	<title>Emulating user interactions using adb</title>
 	<description><![CDATA[
 	<a href="https://samiuljoy.github.io/microblog/emulate.html">https://samiuljoy.github.io/microblog/emulate.html</a>
 	<p>Title is pretty much self explanatory.
-We use adb and input keyevents to handle keystrokes to emulate a real user interaction to browse the internet with chrome browser</p>
+We use adb and input keyevents to handle keystrokes to emulate a real user interaction to browse the internet with chrome browser on android</p>
 	]]>
 	</description>
 </item>